 Program Coordinator of Digital Communications and Social Media

 Nikita Correa is the Program Coordinator for the Center and heads up our digital engagement and social media initiatives.
-She has six years of experience in social media marketing and over 14 years of experience working in the field of sexual health education.
+She has six years of experience in social media marketing and over 14 years of experience working in the field of comprehensive sexual health education.
 Nikita is a graduate of Rutgers University-Douglass College, where she discovered her passion for advocacy and student engagement, serving as a campus Sexual Health Advocate (SHA) and a Community Health Educator for Planned Parenthood of Central NJ.
-Prior to joining the TCC she was the Program Coordinator of the LGBTQ and Diversity Resource Center and the Coordinator of Health and Wellness at Rutgers University- Newark.
+Prior to joining the TCC she was the Coordinator of Health and Wellness at the Paul Robeson Campus Center as well as the Program Coordinator of the LGBTQ and Diversity Resource Center at Rutgers University- Newark.
 Nikita has worked with young people and professionals in the juvenile justice system, public and private schools, universities and faith-based communities.
-With her background in human sexuality she has served as a trainer for Answer– Sex Ed, Honestly, providing sexuality education training to teachers and other youth-serving professionals.
+With her background in human sexuality she has served as a trainer for Answer- Sex Ed, Honestly, providing sexuality education training to teachers and other youth-serving professionals.
 She has also worked with HiTOPS in Princeton, assisting with the implementation of the Teen Prevention Education Program (Teen PEP) in various high schools throughout New Jersey.

 “My ultimate goal is to ensure that all individuals have access to resources that will help them thrive, and to keep people talking about the important issues that impact teens and young adults.”